 Sherren, K., Smit, M., Holmlund, M., Parkins, J. R., & Chen, Y. (2017b).
 Conservation culturomics should include images and a wider range of scholars.
 Frontiers in Ecology and the Environment, 15(6), 289-290.

 Yan Chen’s MES (2016) was co-funded by SSHRC and the Nova Scotia Research and Innovation Graduate Scholarship, worked on social media monitoring and analysis of Instagram images around hydroelectric sites at Mactaquac and Site C. Her MES thesis is available online.
-She has now returned to undertake a PhD on the Smit-led project using machine learning to explore image-based data to inform SIA tools.
+She returned in 2018 to undertake a PhD on the Smit-led project using machine learning to explore image-based data to inform SIA tools.